 Hello and welcome to my site.
 If you are here it's likely because we have had a brief chat and you are now checking out my profile as part of your research.

 If you happen to be here because you've stumbled upon it and you find yourself searching because you are unsure what to do or where to turn to next because of a broken heart, then keep reading you might just find that you are in the right place.

 A little bit about me and my life.
-I’m 68, born and raised here in Ottawa, the Nation’s Capital.
+I was born in 1953 and raised here in Ottawa, the Nation’s Capital.
 I’m married to Lauren, the love of my life.
 We have 5 kids, 9 grandkids, 2 active dogs, we work from home, we love to travel and are proud to say we are foodies.

 Now for some raw information that I believe will qualify me as a viable candidate to maybe help you decide whether or not you’d enjoy working with me.

 I have over 3 decades of recovery from Alcohol and Drug addiction under my belt.

 While A.A. educated me in the areas of self love, co-dependency, healthy boundaries and such, there were areas in my life that just never quite felt complete to me and I could never really put my finger on it until I was introduced to The Grief Recovery Method by an amazing friend who was interested in it for his role as a Chaplain with his Outreach Ministry here in Ottawa.
 Capital City Mission. (shameless plug)

 The lights went on for me when I began to understand that the same emotions we experience while grieving a loved one who has died, are the same emotions that surface when we experience any form of loss.

 Now on to the nitty gritty and very raw aspects of why I believe I can help you with your search for completion.
 Let me qualify as someone who understands loss but more importantly that recovery is not just possible, but likely if you plug in and trust the process.